-last edit: March 2022
+last edit: October 2024

 We study natural history, life history, physiology and morphological variation within and between species at different spatial and temporal scales, and then compare the patterns of variation shown in whole clades or regions, to search for common evolutionary mechanisms that drive them.
-We mainly study reptiles, and often land vertebrates as a whole, both as models for biodiversity in general and because, well, they are fascinating in their own right!!

-The advantage of macroecology is that phenomena are studied at very large spatial, temporal and phylogenetic scales, enabling generalizations to be valid.
-A macroecological approach also allows us not to leave the air-conditioned lab during the Israeli summer.
-Or macroecological work mainly focuses on the diversity, life history and reproduction, ecology and island biogeography of reptiles.
-This often neglected group of terrestrial vertebrates is species rich (it is the largest tetrapod class) and highly variable.
-Reptiles are beautiful and fascinating animals as everyone who has studied them closely can attest.
+Reptiles are beautiful and fascinating animals as everyone who has studied them closely (in the field that is, see below) can attest.
 We are trying to erect a global dataset of the geographic ranges, ecological, morphological and natural history traits, as well as the phylogenetic relationships of reptiles that will allow us to seek patterns and test hypotheses regarding their evolution.
-We now also focus much attention on conservation and conservation planning, species assessments (Shai is the redlisting authority for the skink specialist group).
-This is done in collaboration with many scientists, especially Uri Roll, Reid Tingley, and Dave Chapple
+We now also focus much attention on conservation assessment and conservation planning, species assessments (Shai is the redlisting authority for the skink specialist group).
+This is done in collaboration with many scientists, especially Uri Roll and Dave Chapple, and the members of our

 Biodiversity, Phylogeny & Taxonomy of reptiles